heidingaway/datapeople/Home.md

 type: clock
 ```

-> [!quote] Each misfortune you encounter will carry in it the seed of tomorrows good luck.
+> [!quote] Things that were hard to bear are sweet to remember.
-> — Og Mandino
+> — Seneca

 ---